-- In the Windows Explorer window that appears, select all the files, then right-click and choose ”Delete”.
-These files are temporary and therefore are no longer of any use and can safely be deleted.
+- In the Windows Explorer window that appears, select all the files, then right-click and choose “Delete.”
+These files are temporary and therefore no longer of any use, so they can be safely deleted.

 - Once downloaded, double click on the BSTCleaner_All.exe executable.

 - The uninstall wizard will remove Bluestacks.
-Allow up to a few minutes for this to complete.
-You’ll know the process is finished when the ”Process has been finished.” message shows up on screen.
+Allow up to a few minutes for this to be complete.
+You’ll know it’s done when the “Process has been finished.” message shows up on the screen.